Every week, I meet with several entrepreneurs, often bootstrapped or close to it, who fit the following sort of model:

 You can adjust the variables in the above spreadsheet.
 You can lower or increase the comp for your execs.
 You can change your financial targets for the next 12 and 18 months.
 (Note that “OTE” is on-target earnings.
 Base salary and bonus.
 I’m not saying that’s their salary.
 I’m just saying it’s the target if they exceed quota.)

-Net net it’s going to show you that you’ll need at least $2.5m of cash to build the revenue team, maybe more.
+Net net it’s going to show you that you’ll need about $3m of cash to build a small but traditional revenue team, maybe more.

 Wow.
 If you’ve self-funded or angel-funded, that sounds intimidating.
 And it is.

 But the thing is, if you’re at $1.5m-$2m or more in ARR, growing >=100%, and have a sales-driven model … and you don’t hire this team … you’re wasting time.
 Precious time scaling your recurring revenue business.